angular/jasminewd/README.md

 describe('tests with webdriver', function() {
   it('will wait until webdriver is done', function() {
-    driver.get('http://www.example.com');
+    // This will be an asynchronous test.
+It will finish once webdriver has
+    // loaded the page, found the element, and gotten its text. driver.get('http://www.example.com');

     var myElement = driver.findElement(webdriver.By.id('hello'));

+    // Here, expect understands that myElement.getText() is a promise,
+    // and resolves it before asserting.
     expect(myElement.getText()).toEqual('hello world');
   });
 })